Azure-Samples/key-vault-python-deploy-certificates-to-vm/README.md

 )
 ```

-You can also found different example on how to create a Key Vault account:
+You can also find different example on how to create a Key Vault account:

   - From CLI 2.0: https://docs.microsoft.com/azure/key-vault/key-vault-manage-with-cli2
   - From Python SDK: https://github.com/Azure-Samples/key-vault-python-manage